FObersteiner/uv-env/README.md

     `venv`...
-- there are many other tools out there around Python and Python package management (e.g. conda - you still need pip? - git is a separate install?!), some of which I tried, but none of them ever felt very intuitive or very well-suited for me
+- there are many other tools out there around Python and Python package management (e.g. conda - you still need pip? - git is a package to install?!), some of which I tried, but none of them ever felt very intuitive or very well-suited for me
 - comparison to other, "more modern" languages:
-  - Go: one tool, go mod cli
+  - Go: one tool, go mod cli, + go.mod file
-  - Rust: one tool, cargo cli
+  - Rust: one tool, cargo cli, + cargo.toml file
   - Zig: one tool, directly via zig cli / build system / zon file

 ## wishlist